Expensent

 What file types does receipts@expensify.com accept?

 Use clear receipt images or PDFs and keep them small and simple.
-In practice, JPEG/JPG, PNG, and PDF are the safest formats to email.
+PDF, JPG, and PNG are the safest simple formats for receipt forwarding, while Expensify's email guidance lists additional accepted attachment formats.
 Avoid encrypted PDFs, HEIC or WEBP attachments, and files that were wrapped or reformatted by a forwarding chain before they reached Expensify.

 Why does my receipt say "Checking" and never start scanning?